Gloucester and Cheltenham Tramroad

 The Gloucester and Cheltenham Tramroad, also known as the Gloucester and Cheltenham Railway, connected Gloucester and Cheltenham with horse-drawn trams.
-Its primary economic purpose was the transport of coal from Gloucester's (then new) docks to the rapidly developing spa town of Cheltenham and the transport of building stone from quarries on nearby Leckhampton Hill.
+Its primary economic purpose was the transport of coal from the then new Gloucester Docks to the rapidly developing spa town of Cheltenham and the transport of building stone from quarries on nearby Leckhampton Hill.

 It opened in 1811 and suffered mixed fortunes financially.
 A steam engine was tried out, but this was unsuccessful.
 In 1836 two main line railways jointly acquired the railway, seeking to use its access to Gloucester docks.
 The majority of the tramroad continued in use, but declined over the years and in 1859 was closed.
 The steepest part of the Leckhampton incline continued in private use until the 1920s.